Only display this question if (Relevance) determines if the question should appear, Jump to allows you to skip the question.

 - Display the tools

 - When you want to control if questions are visible or not depending on the condition.
-Questions with relevance logic will be invisible in a form until the relevance condition is met.
+Questions with display if logic will be invisible in a form until the display condition is met.

-- When you want to control is a question will be required.
-Then a question is invisible, doForms does not check its required status.
-Only after the relevance condition is met, and the question is displayed, will doForms check the required status.
+- When what you want to control is a question that will be required.
+If a question is invisible, doForms does not check its required status.
+Only after the display condition is met, and the question is displayed, will doForms check the required status.

 - Change the flow of the form